Charlotte Metro Ranks High in Population Growth Against Competitor Metros, U.S. Average

 See Charlotte’s rankings in our Competitor Scorecard for population growth and 8 other metrics.

 Population growth often coincides with increased economic growth and prosperity for a metropolitan area, so this statistic is yet another reflection of the strong economy in the Charlotte Metro.
-Equally impressive is the population growth among the 24-45 year-old cohort, which increased 2.0% in 2017.
-This is double the national average of 1%, and exceeds this population group’s growth among regional competitors like Raleigh (1.7%) and Atlanta (1.4%).
+Equally impressive is the population growth among the 25-44 year-old cohort, which increased nearly 2% in 2018.
+This is nearly double the national average of 1%, and exceeds this population group’s growth among regional competitors like Greenville, Atlanta, and Columbus.

 Here is a complete view of the Charlotte metro’s age demographics: